Mary Berry Slow Roast Lamb Shoulder With Potatoes

 How To Make Mary Berry Slow Roast Lamb Shoulder With Potatoes

-1. Preheat and prepare the lamb: Preheat your oven to 320°F (160°C).
-Pat the lamb shoulder dry with paper towels and season it generously on all sides with salt and pepper.
-Using a small, sharp knife, make several deep incisions all over the lamb.
-Push a peeled garlic clove and a small piece of rosemary into each cut.
+1. Preheat and prepare the lamb: Heat the oven to 160°C (325°F/Gas Mark 3).
+Pat the lamb shoulder dry with kitchen roll and season it with plenty of salt and pepper on both sides.
+Use a small, sharp knife to poke deep slits all over the surface of the meat.
+Push a whole garlic clove and a small sprig of rosemary into each hole until they are tucked inside the flesh.

-2. Sear the shoulder: Heat the olive oil in a large, flameproof roasting tin on the stovetop over medium-high heat.
-Carefully place the lamb shoulder in the tin and sear it on all sides until nicely browned.
-This step adds a lot of flavor.
-Remove the lamb and set it aside for a moment.
+2. Sear the shoulder: Place a large, flameproof roasting tin on the hob over a medium-high heat and add the olive oil.
+Brown the lamb shoulder on all sides until it develops a dark, even crust.
+Remove the meat from the tin and set it aside on a plate for a moment.

-3. Sauté the vegetables: Add the chopped onions and carrots to the same roasting tin.
-Cook for 5-7 minutes, stirring occasionally, until they begin to soften.
-Pour in the red wine to deglaze the pan.
-Use a wooden spoon to scrape up any browned bits from the bottom.
-Let the wine bubble and reduce by half.
+3. Sauté the vegetables: Add the chopped onions and carrots to the same roasting tin without cleaning it first.
+Cook for 5-7 minutes whilst stirring occasionally until the edges of the onions start to turn soft and brown.
+Pour in the red wine and use a wooden spoon to scrape all the browned bits off the bottom of the tin.
+Let the liquid bubble until the volume has reduced by about half.

-4. Assemble and roast: Place the seared lamb shoulder on top of the vegetables in the tin.
-Pour the stock around the lamb.
-Cover the roasting tin very tightly with a double layer of aluminum foil or a tight-fitting lid.
+4. Assemble and roast: Place the seared lamb shoulder back into the tin so it sits on top of the bed of vegetables.
+Pour the stock into the tin around the sides of the meat.
+Cover the entire roasting tin very tightly with two layers of aluminium foil to keep the steam inside.

-5. Slow roast the lamb: Place the covered tin in the preheated oven and roast for 4 to 5 hours.
-The lamb is ready when the meat is completely tender and easily pulls away from the bone with a fork.
-Remove the foil for the last 30 minutes of cooking to let the top brown.
+5. Slow roast the lamb: Put the covered tin in the middle of the oven and cook for 4 to 5 hours.
+Check the lamb by pushing a fork into the thickest part to see if the meat pulls away from the bone with no resistance.
+Take the foil off for the final 30 minutes of the cooking time to let the skin brown and become crisp.

-6. Cook the roast potatoes: While the lamb is roasting, place the chopped potatoes in a large pot of cold, salted water.
-Bring to a boil and cook for 10 minutes until the outsides are soft.
-Drain them well and shake the colander to fluff up the edges.
-Heat the vegetable oil or goose fat in a separate roasting tray.
-Carefully add the potatoes, toss to coat, and roast at 400°F (200°C) for 40-50 minutes, turning halfway, until golden and crispy.
+6. Cook the roast potatoes: Put the potato chunks into a large pot of cold salted water while the lamb is finishing.
+Bring the water to a boil and cook the potatoes for 10 minutes until the outsides are soft but the centres are still firm.
+Drain them in a colander and shake them vigorously until the edges look fluffy and white.
+Heat the vegetable oil or goose fat in a separate roasting tray at 200°C (400°F/Gas Mark 6) and add the potatoes.
+Roast for 40-50 minutes, turning them halfway through, until they are golden and make a crunching sound when moved.

-7. Rest the lamb and make gravy: Carefully lift the cooked lamb out of the tin and place it on a carving board.
-Cover it loosely with foil and let it rest for at least 20 minutes before serving.
-To make gravy, strain the juices from the roasting tin into a saucepan, skim off any excess fat, and simmer until thickened.
+7. Rest the lamb and make gravy: Lift the cooked lamb out of the roasting tin and put it on a warm carving board.
+Cover it loosely with foil and leave it to rest for at least 20 minutes before you try to serve it.
+Pour the liquid and vegetables from the tin through a sieve into a saucepan.
+Skim the fat off the top with a spoon and simmer the liquid on the hob until it thickens into a glossy sauce.

 Mary Berry Slow Roast Lamb Shoulder With Potatoes